-Annuities offer many options for retirement income
+Annuities offer many options for retirement income.

 Annuity contracts offer numerous options to receive your accumulated funds as retirement income.
-Most of these options can be for a specific time period and options can provide you with income for your lifetime or your beneficiary’s lifetime.
+Most of these options can be for a specific period and, options can provide you with income for your lifetime or your beneficiary’s lifetime.
 By understanding how these income options work and what available income can be derived from your annuity will allow you to blend your retirement income.

 Another option is the life income refund option.
-This allows you to receive a monthly check for as long as you live and in the event of premature death, the unused funds will be refunded to your beneficiary.
+This allows you to receive a monthly check for as long as you live, and in the event of premature death, the unused funds will be refunded to your beneficiary.
 However: if you live longer than life expectancy, the annuity will continue to pay, regardless of how long you live.
 The insurance company assumes full responsibility for your lifetime benefit.

 A very popular income benefit is the joint and survivorship income benefit.
 This pays an income to both or a surviving spouse regardless of how long they live.
 This establishes an income that neither party can outlive.
 In the event of the death of both parties, a rider can be selected, so any remaining portion is refunded to a named beneficiary.

-By using the contractual guarantees in an annuity many options for income exist.
+By using the contractual guarantees in an annuity, many options for income exist.
 These options can be customized to accomplish almost anything in almost any situation.